Understanding the Ukraine Permission Extension (UPE) Scheme

 Eligibility for Staying in the UK

 The UPE scheme is designed for those who continue to need sanctuary.
-You must show you’ve been living in the UK continuously since your initial grant.
+You must demonstrate that you have been living in the UK continuously since your initial grant.

-Temporary absences (e.g., short visits or holidays) don’t affect eligibility, but longer absences over 12 months may require evidence of ongoing ties to the UK.
+Temporary absences, such as short visits or holidays, do not affect eligibility.
+However, longer absences exceeding 12 months may require evidence of ongoing ties to the UK.

 Applying as a Family Member

-If you’re not a Ukrainian national, you can apply if you are:
+If you are not a Ukrainian national, you can still apply if you are:

 The partner, child, or parent of a Ukrainian national